Arkisto-Platform/describo-online/README.md

 1. Get Describo UI plugins
 2. Register your application with Microsoft
-3. Create and Okta organisation and setup your application
+3. Create an Okta organisation and setup your application
 4. Create a configuration file

 ### Get Describo UI plugins